johndun/textual-guis/README.md

 ## Notes

+[ ] Set defaults for the model hyperparam inputs to the right default values.
+They are currently blank.
+[/] Add functionality for the agent to write simple python functions (along with prompts)
+    - Need a way to access the LLM-defined function given just the function name.
+Will this require that the function name and the xml tag are the same?
+I think so.
+[ ] Need to define outputs of the whole chain.
+How?
+    - One option might be to have a 2nd select list.
+The first for nodes, the last for selecting the outputs.
+This might be easiest for now.

+Completed:

 [x] Mock LLM chat class
 [x] Remove hard coded CSS classes in chatcontainer widgets.
 [x] When a chat message is added, parse for XML tags.